 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The City reports deferred outflows for pension and OPEB in the government-wide and proprietary funds statements of net position.
-See Note 12 and Note 13 for more information on the deferred outflows for the pension and OPEB plans, respectively.
+See Note 11 and Note 12 for more information on the deferred outflows for the pension and OPEB plans, respectively.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The City has several items that qualify for reporting in this category.
-Three items are reported in the governmental funds balance sheet and the governmental activities in the government-wide statement of net position.
-The governmental funds report deferred inflows from property taxes, special assessments and leases receivable.
-Governmental activities report deferred inflows only from property taxes and leases receivable.
-The final two items, deferred inflows for pension and deferred inflows for OPEB, are reported in the government-wide and proprietary funds statements of net position.
-See Note 12 and Note 13 for more information on the deferred inflows for the pension and OPEB plans, respectively.
+The governmental funds balance sheet reports deferred inflows from property taxes, special assessments and leases receivable.
+Deferred inflows from property taxes and leases receivable are only reported in the governmental activities in the statement of net position.
+Deferred inflows for pension and deferred inflows for OPEB are reported in the government-wide and proprietary funds statements of net position.
+See Note 11 and Note 12 for more information on the deferred inflows for the pension and OPEB plans, respectively.